poastmil/junsunglee.com/_posts/2021-3-30-A-Tale-of-Tax-Licensing.md

 ## Dear Reader

-On February 12, in the midst of Seattle’s snow storm of the century, USPS heroically delivered the news that I’d become an IRS Enrolled Agent (EA).
-The road to obtaining this license is psychologically taxing due to having to familiarize oneself with Circular 230 (US Tax Law), which quickly reveals its kinship to the nine-headed hydra of olde.
-I also believe the EA is not well-known and therefore not well-understood, so I hope the following will help those considering their services as well as encourage those who are preparing for the exams.
+February 12, 2021: Amid Seattle’s fantastic snow storm, USPS delivered me the news that I’d become an IRS Enrolled Agent (EA).
+I believe the EA is not well-known or understood, so I hope the following will help those seeking the license or desiring to advance in their tax career.

 ---